Get help now Make a donation

 Mindfulness

-See our mindfulness pages for detailed information.
+See our mindfulness pages for more information.

 Reflexology

 Are there side effects and is it safe?
 Reflexology is generally safe and there are no serious side effects.
+It might not be suitable for you if you have foot pain, foot ulcers or other conditions that affect your feet.

 Where can I find out more?